dawichi/dawichi.dev/posts/04-map-vs-object.md

 obj.key = undefined
 ```

 The problem here is that the first one performs a much heavier operation.
-And the second, doesn't actually delete the pair, it just sets the value to `undefined` but it actually remains in the object, so if you iterate over the keys you still will go through that prop.
+And the second, doesn't actually delete the pair, it just sets the value of that key to `undefined`, but it still remains in the object, so if you iterate over the keys with `Object.keys()` you still will go through that one.

 Meanwhile in map, we have 2 nice methods to delete: